-Open to current full-time and part-time WC employee and their immediate family.
-Award is up to 100% tuition and is based on the number of hours an employee works per week.
+Open to current full-time and part-time WC employees, previous employees who retired at full time status, and immediate family.
+Scholarship amount is up to 100% tuition and is based on the number of hours an employee works per week.
 Recipient must have a minimum 3.0 GPA, be degree-seeking or dual enrollment, enrolled full-time, but limited to 13 credit hours per term.
-A minimum cumulative WC 3.0 GPA and full-time enrollment is required for renewal.
+A minimum resident WC 3.0 GPA and full-time enrollment is required for renewal.